Terms and Conditions of Sale for each unit

 This document defines the rules and responsibilities for sharing space, sharing costs, and sharing maintenance between the owners of the duplex units at 368 and 370 Andres de Urdaneta, Barra de Navidad, Jalisco, Mexico C.P.4898.

 The duplex, both of the apartments and lot, are owned by and being sold by, a single owner.
 The downstairs apartment was bought by the owner in 2006 and when the upstairs apartment became available in 2010, the upstairs apartment was bought then.
 (The Upstairs Apartment has been sold) This property was originally built as two separate units, sharing the same lot on Barra de Navidad’s entry canal.
 Since the duplex was built, the units have been documented as separate entities, with separate fideicomisos (bank trusts) and separate escrituras (deeds).
-The units have separate electrical panels*, telephone, satellite TV systems, hot water systems, propane gas systems, and as of May, 2015, now also have individual water systems into the apartments, each apartment with it's own tinaco (or water tank).
+The units have separate electrical panels*, telephone, satellite TV systems, hot water systems, propane gas systems, and water systems into the apartments, each apartment with it's own tinaco (or water holding tank).